zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 <img src="http://zslajchrt.github.io/resources/alternating.png" width="280" />
 </div>

-This class also implements the `UserFaxByMail` interface, which is only a conditional implementation, since unless the current mail service implements `UserFaxByMail` the `faxEmail` method throws an exception.
+This class also implements the `UserFaxByMail` interface, which is only a conditional implementation, since unless the current mail service implements `UserFaxByMail`, the `faxEmail` method throws an exception.

 Whether the `faxEmail` is possible to invoke may be determined by `canFaxEmail`.
 The positive test, however, does not guarantee that the invocation of `canFaxEmail` will be pass, since the current mail service in the `AlternatingUserMail`